HKUDS/DSL/README.md

 ## Abstract

-Social recommendation has been increasingly investigated in a broad spectrum of online applications (e.g., e-commerce, online streaming) to leverage social information for help user-item interaction modeling.
-Recently, Self-Supervised Learning (SSL) has been outstandingly successful in alleviating data sparsity with the augmented learning tasks.
-Inspired by this, recent attempts bring the benefits of SSL into social recommendation by supplementing the main supervised task with social-aware self-supervised signals.
-However, social information is unavoidably noisy for characterizing user preference, due to the ubiquitous presence of interest-irrelevant social connections, e.g., colleagues or classmates who do not share many common interests.
-To rectify this, we propose a new social recommender with a <u>D</u>enoised Cross-view <u>S</u>elf-<u>A</u>ugmented <u>L</u>earning paradigm (DSAL).
-It not only preserves the helpful social relations for enhancing user-item interaction modeling, but also allows the personalized cross-view knowledge transfer with adaptive semantic alignment in embedding space.
-Experimental results on various recommendation benchmarks verify the advantages of our DSAL over state-of-the-art methods.
+Social recommendation is gaining increasing attention in various online applications, including e-commerce and online streaming, where social information is leveraged to improve user-item interaction modeling.
+Recently, Self-Supervised Learning (SSL) has proven to be remarkably effective in addressing data sparsity through augmented learning tasks.
+Inspired by this, researchers have attempted to incorporate SSL into social recommendation by supplementing the primary supervised task with social-aware self-supervised signals.
+However, social information can be unavoidably noisy in characterizing user preferences due to the ubiquitous presence of interest-irrelevant social connections, such as colleagues or classmates who do not share many common interests.
+To address this challenge, we propose a novel social recommender called the Denoised Self-Augmented Learning paradigm (DSL).
+Our model not only preserves helpful social relations to enhance user-item interaction modeling but also enables personalized cross-view knowledge transfer through adaptive semantic alignment in embedding space.
+Our experimental results on various recommendation benchmarks confirm the superiority of our DSL over state-of-the-art methods.

 ## Environment

-The implementation for DSAL is under the following development environment:
+The implementation for DSL is under the following development environment:

 - python=3.8
 - torch=1.12.1